-Generator Status LEDs - The LED on the left will be blinking green during generator start, steadyon green when the AGS circuit is functional and when the generator is running.
+Generator Status LEDs - The LED on the left will be blinking green during generator start, and steady-on green when the AGS circuit is functional and when the generator is running.
 The LED will be red if there is a generator fault.